 What makes Wren Academy distinctive?

-- have a keen understanding of moral issues and recognise the difference between right and wrong.
-Wren students will be supported in speaking up for what they believe to be right.
+- Have a keen understanding of moral issues and recognise the difference between right and wrong.
+Wren students will be supported in speaking up for what is right.

-- feel valued, confident and secure as members of the Academy community.
+- Know that they are valued, confident and secure as members of the Academy community.

-- be unique individuals, willing to express themselves and articulate in doing so.
+- Be unique individuals, willing to express themselves with humility.

-- be socially adept and confident in conversation.
+- Be articulate, socially adept and confident in conversation.

 Some other key attributes of the Academy:

-- Wren Enfield will be an Academy (an independent school funded by the government), with two sponsors, the London Diocesan Board for Schools and Berkhamsted School.
+- Wren is an Academy (an independent school funded by the government), with two sponsors, the London Diocesan Board for Schools and Berkhamsted School.

 - Wren bases its approach to teaching and learning around the Building Learning Power philosophy.
-This means that we seek to give students the skills and learning dispositions which will serve them well throughout their school careers and then their lives beyond school.
+This means that we seek to give students the skills and learning dispositions which will serve them well throughout their school careers and then their lives beyond the Academy.

-- A longer school day accommodates enrichment activities such as sports, art or performance classes, community service or academic extension work.
+- A longer school day on Tuesday and Wednesday accommodates enrichment activities such as sports, debating, Art, performance classes, community service or academic extension work.

-- At Wren, everything that students do is seen as part of their wider learning experience.
+- At Wren, everything that students experience is seen as part of their wider learning experience.
 We believe that learning does not just happen in lessons.

-The daily life of the Academy will present opportunities for students to learn about Christian beliefs and engage in acts of worship, under the guidance of staff.
-There will be services and quiet reflection.
-We will develop a close relationship with local clergy.
-All students, be they Christian, of other faiths or none, will be expected to attend events which celebrate our Christian ethos.
+The daily life of the Academy presents opportunities for students to learn about Christian beliefs and engage in acts of worship, under the guidance of staff.
+There is a chapel for prayer, services and quiet reflection.
+We have a close relationship with local clergy.
+All students, be they Christian, of other faiths or none, will be expected to attend events which celebrate our Christian vision.

-The values and vision which grow from our Christian ethos will help Wren create a positive and inclusive atmosphere, in which students and their families are welcomed.
-We find that having many different faiths in a school, and taking faith issues seriously, generates understanding, tolerance and mutual respect in young people.
+The values and vision which grow from our Christian ethos have helped Wren create a positive and inclusive atmosphere, in which students and their families are welcomed.
+We find that having many different faiths in a school and taking faith issues seriously, generates understanding, tolerance and mutual respect in young people.

-Wren Academy will be a place in which all young people develop moral and spiritual values which will help them become active, thoughtful and considerate citizens.
+Wren Academy is a place in which all young people develop moral and spiritual values which will help them become active, thoughtful and considerate citizens.